August 26, 2011 by Sara

 - Remove hot jars from dishwasher, place inside canner and fill the canner with hot water so that all of the jars are full and covered by 1 inch of water.
 Put the canner on your largest burner and bring the water to a boil.

 - Bring a small pot of water to a simmer.
 Add the lids to the simmering water; do not boil the lids.

 - Remove the pots of simmering lids and brine from the stove and place on a hot pads near your jar filling station.
-Retrieve the cucumbers from the refrigerator and place near your filling station.
+Retrieve the beans from the refrigerator and place near your filling station.
 Have your lid wand, funnel and ladle handy.

 - Return the jars to the boiling water in the canner.
 The water should cover the jars by at least 1 inch.
 Place the lid on the canner and process at a full boil for 10 minutes.
 Remove the jars from the canner and place on a towel on the counter.
 Do not disturb the jars while they cool.

 - Label the sealed jars and store in a cool, dry place for up to 1 year.
 If any of the lids fail to seal, the unsealed jars should be refrigerated because they are not shelf stable.